FarronF/limerick-council-meetings/meetings/2017/10/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th September 2017.md

 received regarding air pollution from the public.
 The complaint will be referred to

-the EPA for investigation and enforcement where it is suspected the breach--- 5
+the EPA for investigation and enforcement where it is suspected the breach
+---
+5

 comes from any industrial facility which is licensed by the EPA.